alpaylan/website-zola/content/posts/temporal-shrinking/index.md

 must validate and fix the said bugs.
 Hence, the "counterexamples", inputs that trigger the alleged bugs, must be legible, inspectable, managable.
 Ideally, the tester should receive the simplest possible form of the input, isolated from any noise, only providing the minimal necessary structure for the reproduction, and the eventual fixing, of the bug.
-The solution emerged in different names, but in similar shapes, sometimes called delta-debugging, some called shrinking.
+The solution emerged in different names, but in similar shapes, minimization, delta-debugging, or shrinking.

 Shrinking is one of these ideas that immediately make sense once you hear about it.
 Let's say that we generated some random input for some program, perhaps a random PNG image for an image processor.
 Once a bug is triggered in some part of the system,